FreeClimbAPI/java-sdk/docs/DefaultApi.md

     MessageDirection direction = MessageDirection.fromValue("inbound"); // MessageDirection | Either `inbound` or `outbound`.
 Only show Messages that were either *sent from* or *received by* FreeClimb.

+    String campaignId = "campaignId_example"; // String | Only show messages associated with this campaign ID.

+    String brandId = "brandId_example"; // String | Only show messages associated with this brand ID

+    Boolean is10DLC = true; // Boolean | Only show messages that were sent as part of a 10DLC campaign.

     try {
-      MessagesList result = apiInstance.listSmsMessages(to, from, beginTime, endTime, direction);
+      MessagesList result = apiInstance.listSmsMessages(to, from, beginTime, endTime, direction, campaignId, brandId, is10DLC);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling DefaultApi#listSmsMessages");